nifisher/nifisher.github.io/_posts/2017-09-26-minor-project-update.md

 Finally got around to putting something on the [.projects]({{ site.url }}/projects) page.

-I had a small vehicle issue driving to work last week which forced my hand and lead me to buy a car sooner than I had planned too (though not by much).
+I had a small vehicle issue driving to work last week which forced my hand and led me to buy a car sooner than I had planned too (though not by much).
 It did relieve some of the stress from my plate though so I finally got around to making an update I've been meaning to do.